Together in Christ: 'Leadership Proved in Community' — 1 Timothy 3:3-5

 Key Thought

-We live in a world driven by social media and the cult of the personality, making leadership among God's people very vulnerable to these false character presentations.
-The "Instagram® person" often differs from the real person behind the crafted personifications of greatness, goodness, and genuineness carefully crafted for public consumption.
-Today's guidelines for selecting and affirming leaders require us to know leaders and leaders to know us.
-We must have more than a person's digitized and sanitized online presentation of themselves.
-We must live in authentic fellowship in a Christ-centered community for them to be genuine.
+We live in a world driven by social media and the cult of the personality, making leadership among God's people very vulnerable to false character traits.
+The "Instagram® person" often differs from the real person behind the crafted online personifications of greatness, goodness, and genuineness carefully fashioned for public consumption.
+Today's guidelines for selecting and affirming leaders require us to truly know leaders and for them to know us.
+We must have more than a person's digital and sanitized online presentation of themselves.
+We must live in authentic fellowship in a Christ-centered community to know whether they are genuine.
 We lose something precious by replacing an in-person church experience with an online church experience unless we are part of a close group of believers that meets regularly in our homes.
-But then, "going to church and Bible class" was sometimes a previous generation's replacement for a close spiritual community we see reflected in Acts [1] and in the "one another passages" [2] in the New Testament.
-When we are honest, an "at the church building" persona is not much more genuine than an online one.
+But then, "going to church and Bible class" was sometimes a previous generation's replacement for a close spiritual community we see reflected in Acts [1] and in the "one another" passages [2] in the New Testament.
+When we are honest, an "at the church building" persona is sometimes not much more genuine than an online one.
 The only way to know whether a person lives up to the character of Paul's guidelines to Timothy is to live with them in genuine fellowship and community.
-God's leaders must have these qualities:

-• Not a heavy drinker.
+• Is not a heavy drinker.

 • Doesn't exhibit violent behavior.